Cisco-Talos/GhIDA/README.md

 **To disable the synchronization** (in the disassembler view) *right-click > Disable decompiler view synchronization*.

 ### Code syntax highlight
-Decompiled code is syntax-highlighted using the [pygments](http://pygments.org/) python library.
+Decompiled code is syntax-highlighted using the [pygments](http://pygments.org/) Python library.

 ### Code navigation
 In the decompiler view, double click (or *right-click > Goto*) over the name of a function to open it in the decompile and disassembler view.